Sherard, Robert Harborough (writer) – Archive and Library

 Reference: SHERARD COLLECTION Date: c.
 1895-1950 Extent: c.
 57 volumes

 The collection includes copies of Sherard’s written works, including several copies of his works concerning Oscar Wilde.
-Also in the collection are some journal issues which include pieces written by Sherard.
+Also in the collection are some journal issues, pamphlets and offprints which include pieces written by Sherard and his associates.

-- The collection is partially catalogued and searchable on the online catalogue.
+- The collection is fully catalogued and searchable on the online catalogue.